Code-At-Uni/Exercises/README.md

 Feel free to rely on the example above as a guide.

-1. Create a HTML page about you two with a title
+1. Create a HTML page about yourself, like a CV, if you want you can do it for a fictional character or project.
-1. Create a few headings heading
+1. Create a few headings to describe your previous experience and education.
-1. Add some paragraphs about yourself or a topic you would like
+1. Add some paragraphs under those headings.
-1. Add at least one image, having them either in the img folder or from the internet
+1. Add at least one image, having them either inside your exercise folder or from the internet, your profile picture will look great here!
-1. Include a link to your favourite websites.
+1. Include a link to your linkedin/facebook profiles, or any of your favourite websites.

 #### Extension Exercise

 * Can you make the image a link?
-* Can you add different heading styles?
+* Can you add different heading sizes, if so how many of them?
 * What's the difference between head and body?

 ## Exercise Two
 ![exercise2](https://github.com/Code-At-Uni/exercises/raw/master/img/ex2.png "Exercise 2")

-1. Add a heading of size 2 for movies that you like and countries you have visited or want to visit.
+1. Continue with the previous page you created.
-1. Create an ordered (numbered) list of your favourite movies.
+1. Create an ordered (numbered) list of languages you speak.
-1. Create a bullet point list of countries you've visited
+1. Create a bullet point list of skills or hobbies you have.

 #### Extension Exercise

 * What other types of lists can you create?
 * What happens if you do a list within a list?
+Try doing this with languages list to differentiate between your written/spoken abilities

 ## Exercise Three
-* Create a questionnaire asking visitors of your website about themselves and their coding skills.
-This will involve using different types of form elements.
+* Create a contact form asking visitors of your website to get in touch with you.

 ![exercise3](https://github.com/Code-At-Uni/exercises/raw/master/img/ex3.png "Exercise 3")

-1. Use five different input types in your form.
+1. Collect their email, phone, description, favorite color and at least a date or time, like they wanted to schedule a meeting with you.

 #### Extension Exercise

-1. Try to find two more input types
+1. Feel free to use more input types, like selects and check boxes or radio buttons to collect more information from your users.
 1. Make so when you click the label it focuses on the input.

 ## Exercise Four